craigmckeachie/handsonreact/docs/labs/js/T1-FirstComponentTests.md

    Unable to find an element with the text: /learn react/i.
    ```

-1. Open the `projectpilot` directory in the editor of your choice and then open the file `src/App.test.js`
+1. Open the `keeptrack` directory in the editor of your choice and then open the file `src/App.test.js`
 1. Update the test code.

    ```diff